Kyle772/CSGOUnite/README.md

-# AppEngineQS
-This is my quickstart folder for google appengine with JINJA templating
+This is a the default Readme for my quickstart folder for App Engine